| Visions and Strategies for Sustainable Community

 The dream of returning to a gentler

 and simpler village life is not so easy to recreate from scratch.
+Meanwhile, hundreds of thousands of

 people flock to weekend seminars and conferences, learning vacation